getapper/generator-g-next/README.md

 #### dependencies: pkg-core

-It creates a new model inside `./models/server` or `./models/client` folder, depending on the usage of the model, client if it is supposed to run in the frontend in React, server if it supposed to run in the backend with NodeJS.\
+It creates a new model inside `./models/server`, `./models/common` or `./models/client` folder, depending on the usage of the model, client if it is supposed to run in the frontend in React, server if it supposed to run in the backend with NodeJS, common for both.\
 Having different folders and files (even to represent the same entity) from backend and frontend avoids issues when loading browser-related code in the backend code, or file-system-related code in the frontend.

 ### yo g-next:scene